- To inspire students to study Economics as both an A-level choice and as part of their future higher education and career.

 - Economics Society: this runs every Tuesday lunchtime for Years 11-13 to look at current issues and theories beyond the scope of the A-level Economics course.

 - Economics Competitions: students enter the IEA Budget Challenge each year and have made the UK finals in the last two years.
-Students also have the opportunity to enter a range of essay competitions, such as by the RES in which George Keech from BMS was runner up two years ago.
+Students also have the opportunity to enter a range of essay competitions, such as by the RES in which George Keech from BMS was a national runner up.

 - Twilight Support: this runs every Thursday between 4pm and 5:30pm in the Wilden Room to help support students with Economics.
 This complements support students get from their teachers on a day to day basis.